Andrew Markus Visiting Scholarship

 About the scholarship

 The position of Andrew Markus Visiting Scholar is to be awarded to a practising medical doctor (physician) with an interest in medical ethics.
 It provides an opportunity for a clinician to take part in the academic life of the University of Oxford.
 The University is one of the major centres for both medical research and philosophy in Europe.

 The successful applicant will undertake research in medical ethics at the University of Oxford.
 Visiting Scholars will spend four weeks working at the Ethox Centre.
 The scholar will benefit from the supervision and feedback of Ethox research staff and will have access to the libraries and research facilities of the University of Oxford.
 They will also have the opportunity to attend talks and lectures across the University.

-During the visit, the scholar will be expected to give a seminar (in English) on a topic in medical ethics.
-This seminar will be open to interested members of Green Templeton College and the wider University.
-The scholar will also give a presentation on his or her research at an Ethox Centre research seminar, and write a guest blog post for the Ethox blog.
+During the visit, the scholar will give a presentation on his or her research at an Ethox Centre research seminar, and write a guest blog post for the Ethox blog.

 Find out more about our previous Andrew Markus scholars here